MR-Aminian/Mohammad-Reza-Aminian/_pages/misc.md

 * watching movie and anime,
 * and last but not least, traveling!

-I have always been a math enthusiast - alongside my other interests - and because of that I attended many math competitions both nationally and internationally, and, most importantly, got to enjoy visiting quite a few other countries!
+I have always been a math enthusiast - alongside my other interests - and because of that I attended several math competitions both nationally as well as internationally, and, most importantly, got to enjoy visiting quite a few other countries!